josephrobertlopez/React-Rule-Engine/README.md

 # React-Rule-Engine

 Simple Rule Engine written in the React framework.
 The app leverages the [Vite](https://vitejs.dev/guide/#trying-vite-online) build tool.
+For testing, the app leverages the vitest framework. jsdom is leveraged to render the HTML in a headless browser environment.

 ## Requirements
 - node